-- Three-year contract with automatic renewal clause
+- A three-year contract with an automatic renewal clause

 - Liquidated damages clause